Sarah Sherman: Influences

 Sherman has said her comedic influences include television shows such as Seinfeld, The Nanny, The Golden Girls, Pee-wee's Playhouse, and The Ren & Stimpy Show.
 She told an interviewer, "I'm obsessed with Jerry Lewis...
 I look like Jerry!"
 She has cited Norm Macdonald as an influence on her SNL work: "He was a little troublemaker.
 I relate to him because he was never not himself."
 She has also said, "I am obsessed with Norm MacDonald... can you imagine being on a show with Norm MacDonald, someone who's so fearless every week, saying the craziest shit on TV and getting in trouble for it?"

 When she started performing stand-up comedy, she took influences from comedians such as Todd Barry, Maria Bamford, and Kristen Schaal.
 In SNL history, she loves Dana Carvey's iconic sketch "Massive Head Wound Harry" (Season 17), in which Carvey wore a bloody, mangled head prosthetic which is tugged and chewed by a dog.

 On Late Night with Seth Meyers in 2025, Meyers asked, "Were you somebody at a young age who was into David Lynch stuff?"
 Sherman answered, "I feel like he taught me, like, how to think, basically.
 And I'm in dream analysis and stuff because of him...
 I'm 15 [seeing Lynch's Blue Velvet for the first time] and I'm going, 'I guess there's, like, a dark underbelly to Americana suburbia'."
 When asked whether filmmaker David Cronenberg is an influence, she answered, "Yeah, one billion percent."

 Political views

 Sherman supported Bernie Sanders in the 2020 United States presidential election.
 She is a member of the Democratic Socialists of America.
 She endorsed Zohran Mamdani in the 2025 New York City Democratic mayoral primary election.
+Sherman had expressed her support for Palestine and participated in a New York protest against Benjamin Netenyahu's presence at the 2026 United Nations General Assembly, holding a banner with Hannah Einbinder calling for an end to the Gaza genocide.